 Skip to main content

-Learning the Ropes for Living with MCIR is a program focused on optimizing cognitive health through lifestyle choices, memory training, and psychosocial support.
-It is aimed at older adults and their close family members/friends, who are living in the community, and are experiencing Mild Cognitive Impairment (MCI).
-MCI refers to cognitive decline, commonly involving memory that is greater than expected for age, but does not markedly compromise independence in carrying out daily responsibilities.
+Learning the Ropes for Living with MCI® is a program designed to support cognitive health through healthy lifestyle choices, memory training, and social support.
+It is for older adults with mild cognitive impairment (MCI) and their close family or friends.
+MCI is a decline in memory or thinking that is more than what is typical for age but does not seriously affect daily independence.

 Program Content Includes: